clinia/react-vision/examples/react-router/README.md

 <div align="center">
   <img src="../../.github/clinia-logo.svg" width="250">
   <h1>React example</h1>
-  <h4>Example showcasing how the React Vision library can be used to power a react web application</h4>
+  <h4>Example showcasing how the React Vizion library can be used to power a react web application</h4>
   <p>
     <a href="#features">Features</a>
   </p>